thehme/100-days-of-code/log.md

 100 Days Of Code - Log

+### Day 24: September 7, 2018

+**Today's Progress**: Added content provider to app and started adding contacts that will be used to communicate with the content provider.

+**Thoughts**: Learning about URi's and currently seems pretty complex, but hopefully I will figure out.

 ### Day 23: September 6, 2018

 **Today's Progress**: Learning about content providers and added first content provider.